kenokaicer/kanpachian/Readme.md

 - Fix BD for SeatsByEvent
 - Start with EventDao, then EventsByDate (see how SeatsByEvent are made here)
+- EventDao needs to return with EventsByDate, not doing it right now

+- SeatsByEvent has new atribute private $eventByDate; // Class EventByDate fix everyting that implies that

 - login (hash+salt: https://www.sitepoint.com/hashing-passwords-php-5-5-password-hashing-api/)